The life and times of Pope & Guthrie

 • The Festival of Lying 2000

 Live event & web cast with Anna Best & Simon Poulter; Grizedale Show, Cumbria, UK

 Live project & installation (Group show), East / Riverside; Norwich Gallery, UK

 Somewhere offers occasional bespoke consultancy to projects and comissioners working in the public realm mainly.
 Clients have included Essex County Council (Jaywick Green Spaces) & Groundwork London (Chobham Manor).

 Selected Reviews & Publications

 • 'TV Like Us' 2012

 The Finnish Institute (Ed.
-Hanna Harris & Suvi Kukkonen) with essay by Karen Guthrie & Nina Pope on 10th anniverary of TV swansong
+Hanna Harris & Suvi Kukkonen) with essay by Karen Guthrie & Nina Pope on 10th anniversary of TV swansong live webcast

 • 'Cat Fancy Club' 2011